ClimateCompatibleGrowth/GeoH2/README.md

 `/some/path/without/spaces % git clone https://github.com/ClimateCompatibleGrowth/GeoH2.git`

 ## Install Python dependencies
 The python package requirements are in the `environment.yaml` file.
 You can install these requirements in a new environment using `mamba` package and environment manager (installation instructions [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)):

 ` .../GEOH2 % mamba env create -f environment.yaml`

-Then activate this new environment using
+Then, activate this new environment:

 `.../GEOH2 % mamba activate geoh2`